cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

 #### Upgrade Process Step-by-step

-An IBC-connected Tendermint chain will take the following steps to completely upgrade its own chain and counterparty's IBC client:
+An IBC-connected Tendermint chain will take the following steps to completely upgrade its own chain and counterparty's IBC client.
+Note that the chain-level upgrade instruction (1) is not a part of the IBC protocol.
+It is provided for the sake of the big picture and as an example of how the upgrade process can be.

 1. Upgrade chain through governance
    1. Create a 02-client